Find all the answers

-To support the continuation of emergency care and essential services that cannot be delayed, and ensure that our practitioners are protected, we have extended our indemnity cover from 26 March 2020 until 01 September 2020.
-During this period, our policyholders are eligible for cover for these types of services if provided in private facilities, even where such work falls outside of their usual scope of practice and/or insurance category, and irrespective of whether practitioners bill for the work performed, as long as the need to step outside of their usual scope of practice is mandated by the circumstances of the COVID-19 pandemic and the urgency of the clinical situation.
-Future continuation of this policy enhancement may be considered, pending further developments of this pandemic.
+To support the continuation of emergency care and essential services that cannot be delayed, and ensure that our practitioners are protected, we have extended our indemnity cover relating to these services during the COVID-19 pandemic until further notice.
+Where doctors with an EthiQal policy provide emergency care and essential services in private facilities, they are eligible for cover, even where such work falls outside of their usual scope of practice and/or insurance category, and irrespective of whether they bill for the work performed, as long as the need to step outside of their usual scope of practice is mandated by the circumstances of the COVID-19 pandemic and the urgency of the clinical situation.

 - Is EthiQal extending cover for treating State patients in private facilities?

-With hospitalisations for coronavirus infections surging in South Africa, the government is seeking assistance from private facilities and practitioners with the care of State COVID-19 patients in private facilities.
+Due to the high number of hospitalisations for coronavirus infections in South Africa, the government has been seeking assistance from private facilities and practitioners with the care of State COVID-19 patients in private facilities.
 Should you enter into any such agreement with the State, we have extended our indemnity cover for the care of State COVID-19 patients in private facilities, subject to you first informing us and sharing the State contract.
 This will help us to understand our exposure in terms of these contracts and help mitigate your and our risk exposure.
 You can do so via your broker or client relationship consultant, or submit a copy of the contract directly to email@example.com.
 Our medico-legal advisors are also available to assist with any queries you may have.